ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

 ------
 To login to the ASKAP Central Processor::

-   ssh abc123@galaxy.ivec.org
+   ssh abc123@galaxy.pawsey.org.au

-Where abc123 is the login name iVec gave you.
-In that case that your CSIRO login differers from your iVec login, and to avoid having to specify the username each time, you can add the following to your ~/.ssh/config file::
+Where abc123 is the login name Pawsey gave you.
+In that case that your CSIRO login differers from your Pawsey login, and to avoid having to specify the username each time, you can add the following to your ~/.ssh/config file::

-   Host *.ivec.org
+   Host *.pawsey.org.au
      User abc123

 Setting up your account